 Don’t Force Friendships

-As I said when our kids were little they were very different one very outgoing one quite reserved but somewhere along the way they swapped.
-Our daughter is very happy in her own company whereas we found that our son was actually quite lonely during lockdown.
+As I said when our kids were little they were very different.
+One very outgoing, one quite reserved but somewhere along the way they swapped.
+Our daughter is very happy in her own company, whereas we found that our son was actually quite lonely during the lockdown.
 You don’t want to force a friendship but you definitely want them to be engaging with kids their own age.

 Community involvement is a large part of the homeschool dynamic.
-It’s not all about text books and note taking.
+It’s not all about textbooks and note-taking.
 It’s about being out there experiencing real life.
-Lots of homeschool takes place out of the home in libraries museums workshops.
+Lots of homeschooling takes place out of the home in libraries museums workshops.
 These are all fantastic opportunities to mix and make new friends.
 It’s always easier to talk to someone if they have a common interest.
 It’s the start of a conversation that can lead to a friendship.

 Being out in the community also gives homeschool kids the opportunity to meet people that public school kids may not ordinarily be exposed to.

-This gives them a much more rounded maturity and better understanding of people.
+This gives them a much more rounded maturity and a better understanding of people.